Rafael Resnick Brenner: Adevifta

-As of 2007, Resnick Brenner was working with Adevifta, the Argentinian Association for the Defense of Family Housing.
+As of 2007, Resnick Brenner was working with Adevifta, the Argentine Association for the Defense of Family Housing.
 Adevifra is a group of homeowners with mortgage debts dating back to the 1980s.
 Some sources identify him as director of that organization, while others described him as council for Adevifra.
-In August 2007, Resnick Brenner filed a complaint on behalf of Adevifra against two former Economy Ministers, Eduardo Elsztain and Felisa Miceli, accusing them of fraud and "breach of the duties of public officials to the detriment of public administration."
-Specifically, the defendants were charged with involvement in a scheme whereby home purchasers receiving mortgages from the Hipotecario Bank were diverted to law firms that doubled or tripled their down payments.
+In August 2007, Resnick Brenner filed a complaint on behalf of Adevifra against prominent businessman Eduardo Elsztain and former Economy Minister Felisa Miceli, accusing them of fraud and "breach of the duties of public officials to the detriment of public administration."
+Specifically, the defendants were charged with involvement in a scheme whereby home purchasers receiving mortgages from Banco Hipotecario were diverted to law firms that doubled or tripled their down payments.

 AFIP

 In 2009, Resnick Brenner was hired as chief of staff of the Federal Administration of Public Revenue (Administración Federal de Ingresos Públicos, or AFIP).
 His superior was Ricardo Echegaray, whom he had met at a rugby club.

 At the time he began the job, he had assets of 26,300 pesos.
 By 2010, according to information presented to the Anticorruption Office, Resnick Brenner had increased his assets by 4100%.

 He was chief of staff of AFIP until June 2011.